asatru-php/asatru-php.github.io/helpers.md

 //Used to handle server error response codes.
 Triggers a call to an associated special route handler that handles the error. function abort($code, $ctrl = null) {}

+//Return old POST data.
+Useful if form data shall not be lost if the form data is invalid and the user has to re-submit it. function old($key) {}

+//Create a slug from a source content string using the given delimiter function slug($content, $delimiter = '-') {}

+//Get a named route and optionally set all variables via the key-value paired array function route($name, $values = []);
 ```

 If you want to use localized Carbon then you can use the Carbon helper to automatically